Skip to Main Content

 Entry plans

-Medical Assistant: Applicants must have a minimum of Grade 11 Biology, Grade 10 Physics or Chemistry, and Grade 10 Math – specific provincial information can be obtained from your local recruiter.
+Medical Assistant: Applicants must have a minimum of Grade 11 Biology, Grade 10 Science, and Grade 10 Math – specific provincial information can be obtained from your local recruiter.
 Prior Learning Assessment and Recognition (PLAR) towards training can be granted for applicants who have completed training as an Emergency Medical Responder.

 Practical Nurse: Applicants must have completed a Practical Nursing Diploma program and be registered/license in good standing with a provincial/territorial nursing regulator as a Registered Practical Nurse/Licensed Practical Nurse.